Free streaming TV service Pluto TV raises $8.3M, in new round led by Samsung

 However, the two companies are not yet sharing what sort of plans they may have for future integrations.

-Pluto TV’s service itself offers over 100 free live channels and on-demand programming.
+Pluto TV’s service offers over 100 free live channels and on-demand programming.
 Today, it has partnerships with TV networks, movies studios, publishers, and digital media companies.
 And it has been rapidly making new deals for content in recent months.

 This year alone, for example, Pluto TV announced over 40 partnership deals with Warner Bros, Lionsgate, Metro-Goldwyn-Mayer (MGM), Bloomberg, Al Jazeera English, Cheddar, Gravitas Ventures, Asylum, Viz Media, Electronic Music Awards, Big Sky Conference, Stadium, Jukin Media, and JASH.